Hosein-Abdollahi/nsga2-deep-feature-selection/README.md

 What is not in that paper: the decomposition showing each fix removes about half the gap and that the two stack; the random-subset control, which asks whether the search finds anything rather than whether early stopping helps;
-the dependence of that advantage on subset size; the pooled frequency analysis across runs; and the setting, since their datasets had 8 to 60 features and mine has 512 deep CNN features.
+the dependence of that advantage on subset size; and the setting, since their datasets had 8 to 60 features and mine has 512 deep CNN features.

+The conclusion is narrower than "evolutionary feature selection works".
+On this data it works, but only under three conditions at once: a low-variance fitness, a stopping rule, and a feature budget tight enough that the choice of features still matters.
+Remove any one and the result is indistinguishable from picking features at random.

 ### Where this ends up

-The dimensionality reduction works and is robust.
+The dimensionality reduction is the solid result.
 Across three seeds, 116 to 124 features — under a quarter of the original 512 — matched or beat the full-feature baseline every time, and the gap between the fitness and test accuracy went from +0.147 to +0.009.

-The search does find real structure.
-Across 117 solutions the selection frequency varies 3.4 times more than chance, and the features it keeps choosing beat the ones it keeps rejecting by up to 18 points.

-But the advantage over simply picking features at random is small.
-It is around z = 1.9 at 150 features, clear only below about 50, and the accuracy gain over the baseline ranges from +0.013 to +0.053 depending on the seed.
-Five separate checks — the random control, the seed variance, the partial correlation, the size sweep and the frequency analysis — all say the same
-thing: real, but weak.

-The conclusion is narrower than "evolutionary feature selection works".
-On this data it works, but only under three conditions at once: a low-variance fitness, a stopping rule, and a feature budget tight enough that the choice of features still matters.
-Remove any one and the result becomes hard to tell apart from picking features at random.
+The accuracy gain on top of that is real but small: +0.013 to +0.053 depending on the seed, against a test set whose own standard error is around 3.7 points.

+What I would want to check next is whether the stopping generation is stable under a different feature extractor, and whether a simple univariate filter reaches the same 120-feature subset for a fraction of the compute.
+The second question is the one that would decide whether the search is doing the work or the feature budget is.

 ## Running it